rahulrajakka/Projects/README.md

 **NLog:** for both API and selenium

-For logging in your test cases, you'll need NLog and its configuration package to manage the logging output (console or file). dotnet add package NLog dotnet add package NLog.Config
+For logging in your test cases.

+dotnet add package NLog

+dotnet add package NLog.Config